A site for all ages, but conceived while I was in my 50's and delivered in my 60's!

 When I reviewed these sites I found that they seem to be aimed at dedicated cyclists or people who have been touring for many years.
 What they didn't cover, and which this site aims to provide, is a level of detail that will help the first or second time cycle tourist to choose the best option for them based on both first hand experience and/or by reading readers' reviews.

 Each of the menu tabs above provide the reader with lots of details on the topic listed.
 Getting Started, as the name suggests deals with the three big issues facing cycle tourists - what is your cycle experience, is cycle touring for you and, if so, should you choose guided or non-guided tours?

 Which Bike looks at the different type of bikes that can be used/hired if you are thinking of doing a cycle tour.
-These range from hybrid bikes right through the latest e-road bikes.
-As e-road bikes are becoming increasing popular and are now in great demand to purchase to rent in conjunction with a road tour, this tab finishes off with a comparison of e-road bikes based on data available over the internet.
+These range from hybrid bikes right through to the latest e bikes.
+As e-road bikes are becoming increasing popular and are now in great demand to purchase, or to rent in conjunction with a road tour, this tab finishes off with a comparison of e-road bikes based on data available over the internet.

 This leads us to the Reviews tab.
 This section of the web page is designed to provide both reviews of tours and cycling equipment that I have experienced and to allow you, the reader, to submit your reviews as well.

 The last two tabs, About Us and Contact are as they suggest, tabs that provide you with details about the site author and a way to contact me or send in your reviews.